shyamalpunekar/team-tracker/README.md

   * _Example Output: "Registration Confirmed.
 Your new team has been added."_
 * It allows the user to add new members to an existing team.
   * _Example Input: Member Name: Kate_
   * _Example Output: Registration Confirmed.
-New member has been added to team IT Crowd_
+New testMember has been added to team IT Crowd_

   ## What's Included